mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 With this adversarial prompt, DALLE-2 is now generating pictures of planes!
 We were able to do this with a small number of tokens, without changing the original prompt, and without using tokens that directly relate to planes.

 How did we find this adversarial prompt?
 This leads to the main challenge for the attacker---many commercial prompting models are closed-source and can only be queried, e.g. [DALLE-2](https://openai.com/dall-e-2/) and [ChatGPT](https://openai.com/blog/chatgpt/).
-Unfortunately, many classsic attacks known as "white-box" attacks require access to the underlying model to get gradient information.
+Unfortunately, many classic attacks known as "white-box" attacks require access to the underlying model to get gradient information.
 In our work, we instead leverage an alternative class of so-called "black-box" attacks, which assume only query-level access to the model.

-### Black-Box Adversarial Attack for Prompting
+### Black-Box Adversarial Attacks for Prompting

 Consider a model $$m$$ where given a prompt $$p\in \mathcal{P}$$, the model outputs a probability distribution of outputs.
 We would like to find a prompt that generates images of class ``dog``, specifically we can solve the following optimization problem:
 \\[\tag{1}\label{eq: opt}